High School, , Plentywood High School

 What is the most-pressing issue the sheriff's office faces?

 Community credibility.
 From battles with other officeholders, to relentless crusades against employees who push back against clumsy and heavy-handed discipline, to Sergeants convicted of charges related to child predatory sexual acts, the Sheriff’s Office has developed a severe image problem in the community.
-Simply selecting a different person who is still tied to the same policies will not solve the problem.
+We need to fix that, and that will be Job One.
 To address one aspect of this crisis, I will create an office of Internal Affairs that will be professional, impartial and create confidence among the public and the rank and file officers both.
-Internal Affairs is a critical function for all law enforcement organizations, and must be carried out with awareness of criminal law, collective bargaining rights, employee civil rights and a myriad of other considerations.
-It’s time the MCSO had such an organization.

 How would you differentiate yourself from your opponent?